Equality, Representation & Inclusion Policy

 - Review employment practices and procedures when necessary to ensure fairness and also update them, and this policy, to take account of changes in the law.

-- Monitor the make-up of the workforce regarding information such as age, gender, ethnic background, sexual orientation, religion or belief and disability, in encouraging equality and diversity, and in meeting the aims and commitments set out in this policy.
-Monitoring will also include assessing how this policy and the Bow Arts Equality and Diversity Action Plan are working in practice, reviewing them annually, and considering and taking action to address any issues.
+- Monitor the make-up of the workforce regarding information such as age, gender, ethnic background, sexual orientation, religion or belief, disability and socio-economic background in encouraging equality, representation and inclusion, and in meeting the aims and commitments set out in this policy.
+Monitoring will also include assessing how this policy and the Bow Arts Equality, representation and inclusion Action Plan are working in practice, reviewing them annually, and considering and taking action to address any issues.